 Step 1: Define commercial objective

-Step 2: Define pricing strategy
+Step 2: Build a dynamic pricing strategy

 Step 3: Choose pricing method(s)